fglock/Perlito/README-perlito5-Java.md

   - subroutines
       - "my sub x {...}" not implemented

-  - lvalue $#a and other expressions: substr, ternary, chop, keys, pos
+  - lvalue $#a and other expressions: substr, ternary, keys, pos

   - CORE::GLOBAL namespace